Skip to main content

 Surface-specific operational model

-• API v1 REST uses endpoint-specific cache windows, and fallback URLs are documented for some public reads.
+• The Oracle API is deployed per chain on https://{chain}-api.gmxinfra.io primary hosts, uses endpoint-specific cache windows, and documents fallback URLs for some public reads.

 • GraphQL is indexed data.
 Expect lag relative to live chain state.